oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/creating-the-oke-deployment-pipeline.md

 Now we have our deployment pipeline ready to run, but there are a couple of parameters that we need, specifically `KUBERNETES_NAMESPACE` and `EXTERNAL_IP` Those are very specific to deployments into OKE, and are not set in the build pipeline - We need to set them.

-  1.
-First we are going to gather the information we need.
-There are to possible ways to do this depending on how you setup your microservices in Kubernrtes, please open the expansion section below that matches the approach you took for instructions
+  1. First we are going to gather the information we need.
+There are to possible ways to do this depending on how you setup your microservices in Kubernetes, please open the expansion section below that matches the approach you took for instructions

 <details><summary><b>If you used the automated scripts in the kubernetes-lab directory to setup the microservices in Kubernetes</b></summary>